NaraMB/AWS-DataEngineering-Resources/README.md

 [AWS Reinvent:Kinesis+Lambda](https://www.youtube.com/watch?v=HjoQllOWRmM): Lots of insights on AWS lambda when used as an event source mapping.

   - AWS reinvent videos are very helpful to deepen the knowledge and to understand industrial usecases.
+  - I cannot list all reinvent videos.
+Watch based on your areas of interest, preferably the latest ones.

 [Be a better dev](https://www.youtube.com/@BeABetterDev): An invaluable resource dedicated for learning AWS, both in theory and practice.